 Most states offer defined benefit plans to public school teachers through different retirement programs.
 However, the monthly payments that teachers receive after retirement are usually not sufficient and, in most cases, are significantly lower than their last drawn salary.
-In such a situation, educators need to invest their earnings to accumulate sizable funds at the time of retirement to lead a comfortable post-retirement life.
-As an educator, you can consider the following options to boost your retirement income so you can retire confidently.
+In such a situation, educators need long term investment strategies so they can accumulate sizeable funds at the time of retirement to lead a comfortable post-retirement life.
+As an educator, the following options can boost your retirement income so you can retire confidently.

 1- Invest in Defined Contribution Plans

 In addition to your defined benefit pension plan, you can opt for defined contribution plans, such as a 403(b) or 457 plan.
 In defined contribution plans, contributions can be tax-deductible while investment earnings are tax-deferred, which means that you can reduce your taxable income while making contributions to the plan and can defer your tax on earnings when you withdraw funds from your plan after your retirement.

 Teachers can also consider investing in a 403(b) plan that is usually offered by most public schools and tax-exempt organizations, unlike 401(k) plans that are mostly offered by for-profit organizations.
 403(b) plans are similar to 401(k) plans as the contributions are tax-deductible and investment earnings are tax-deferred.
 However, employer matching is less common in 403(b) plans as compared to 401(k) plans.
 If your employer offers a 403(b) plan with matching contributions, you should make enough contributions so that you become eligible to reap the benefit of the maximum matching contributions from your employer.